Providing free legal information and representation to the low income community since 1969.

 Changing Your Name in a Common Law/Adult Interdependent Relationship

 If you want to, you can change your name to the name of your adult interdependent partner or you can hyphenate your partner’s name with your own.
-You can make a name change like this simply through common usage or through the Adult Interdependent Relationships Act.
+You can make a name change like this simply through common usage.

 The Adult Interdependent Relationships Act defines adult interdependent partners as: